 Alternatively, males could consider masturbating, fantasizing, or engaging in other forms of stimulation before participating in partnered sex.

-- Ask a doctor about erectile dysfunction medications: These may help with erectile dysfunction of unknown origin or when lifestyle remedies do not work.
+- Ask a doctor about ED medications: These may help with ED of unknown origin or when lifestyle remedies do not work.

-- Weigh up the benefits of other remedies if erectile dysfunction drugs do not work: Trying penis pumps, undergoing surgery to place a penile implant, and seeking similar procedures may help when there is a challenging medical condition causing erectile dysfunction.
+- Weigh up the benefits of other remedies if ED drugs do not work: Trying penis pumps, undergoing surgery to place a penile implant, and seeking similar procedures may help when there is a challenging medical condition causing ED.
+A person should always speak with a doctor before trying any home remedies.

 These males may wish to try the following tips: